 How much time do you spend plowing through job boards, applying to writing gigs, and pitching new businesses?
 What if you could spend less time chasing after new clients and more time on paid assignments?
-Wouldn’t it feel great if you don’t have to worry about where your next gig will come from?
+Wouldn’t it feel great if you didn’t have to worry about where your next gig will come from when managing your freelance writing career?

 For many freelance writers, the key to building a profitable and sustainable career is the ability to retain clients.